-Farm It Forward is a not-for-profit urban farming social enterprise model connecting landowners and local young people who are passionate about growing food.
+Farm It Forward (FIF) is a not-for-profit urban farming social enterprise model connecting landowners and local young people who are passionate about growing food.

-How Farm it Forward Works
+How Farm it Forward Works:

-Have the opportunity to be a part of a community or organic food growers through social media, gatherings and visitation to the large garden plots operated by Farm it Forward .
+* Have the opportunity to be a part of a community of organic food growers through social media, gatherings and visitation to the large garden plots operated by Farm it Forward .
 The regular help groups allow for new aspiring growers to identify their passion and use the program as a career pathway.

-All excess produce is sold locally through our farm gate system online and in person and 100 % of the funds go towards employing young people to grow food and facilitate community outreach sessions.
+All excess produce is sold locally through a farm gate system online and in person and 100 % of the funds go towards employing young people to grow food and facilitate community outreach sessions.